Ha-Duong-88/Stock-Analysis/README.md

 ## Advantages and Disadvantages of the original and refactored VBA script

-As a result of refactoring the original VBA script, the run time performance improved from over 1 second to less than almost one fourth the time.
+As a result of refactoring the original VBA script, the code run time performance improved from minutes to well under one second.
+Another major benefit is that the code organization and readability improved resulting in performance efficiency.

-Attached below are the screenshots that indicate the run time for our new analysis and the summary table of the stocks and their return.
+Attached below are the screenshots to demonstrate the improved run time for the refactored code and the summary table of the stocks and their return.

 <img width="1440" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/80140082/112773639-8d8f5700-8feb-11eb-92c4-c565e7ababf8.png">